-PA545 ORGANIZATIONAL BEHAVIOR AND THEORY (3)

-Readings and discussion of advanced organization and management theory including organization, systems design and analysis, decision theory, power, politics, and authority.
-Prerequisite: BA240

-PA550 COMPARATIVE PUBLIC ADMINISTRATION (3)

-Administrative structures and processes of industrialized and developing areas of the world.
+- PA545 ORGANIZATIONAL BEHAVIOR AND THEORY (3) F Readings and discussion of advanced organization and management theory including organization, systems design and analysis, decision theory, power, politics, and authority.
+Prerequisite: BA240 - PA550 COMPARATIVE PUBLIC ADMINISTRATION (3) F Administrative structures and processes of industrialized and developing areas of the world.
 Distribution of government services in the various bureaucratic organizations.

-PA560 LEADERSHIP AND SOCIAL RESPONSIBILITY OF ORGANIZATIONS (3)

-An examination of the meaning of business ethics and its significance in business decision making.
+PA560 LEADERSHIP AND SOCIAL RESPONSIBILITY OF ORGANIZATIONS (3) SP An examination of the meaning of business ethics and its significance in business decision making.
 By thoughtful analysis of the moral issues raised by business practices, graduate students will raise their comprehension of the moral decisions of business.
 Students will apply ethical theories and concepts to social issues.
 In addition, students will gain practice during examinations and interpretations of positions taken by various stakeholder groups affected by business and vice-versa.

-PA561 PUBLIC PLANNING (3)

-This course deals with methods of social, economic, and physical planning.
+- PA561 PUBLIC PLANNING (3) SP This course deals with methods of social, economic, and physical planning.
 The concept of planning is approached from the theoretical, methodological and philosophical perspectives.
-It focuses on problem analysis to the final stages of program implementation and evaluation.

-PA565 PUBLIC CONTRACTING AND PROCUREMENT POLICIES AND PRACTICES (3) Fall An examination of the legal and regulatory framework governing public contracting within the dimensions of past and present national and local objectives.
-A particular emphasis is placed on its contribution to government efficiency and effectiveness.

-PA570 SPECIAL TOPICS IN PUBLIC PERSONNEL ADMINISTRATION (3) Fall/Spring/Summer a,b,c,d,e a) Policy; b) Sanctions; c) Employment Law; d) Organizations; e) Systems a) Policy; b) Sanctions; c) Employment Law; d) Organizations; e) Systems Current problems and issues in the management of government programs are explored through: The changing character of public personnel management as affected by citizen participation and representation, community action groups, minority employment, diversity, technology, global issues, merit system administration, economics, constitutional rights, environmental concerns, upward mobility, development crises and problems, labor-management relations, public interest advocacy, decentralization and devaluation of administrative activities, and management information systems.

-PA598 INTERNSHIP: Public Administration (3)

-This course provides qualified students with the opportunity to gain experie
+It focuses on problem analysis to the final stages of program implementation and evaluation. - PA565 PUBLIC CONTRACTING AND PROCUREMENT POLICIES AND PRACTICES (3) F An examination of the legal and regulatory framework governing public contracting within the dimensions of past and present national and local objectives.
+A particular emphasis is placed on its contribution to government efficiency and effectiveness. - PA570 SPECIAL TOPICS IN PUBLIC PERSONNEL ADMINISTRATION (3) F/SP/Summer - a,b,c,d,e a) Policy; b) Sanctions; c) Employment Law; d) Organizations; e) Systems Current problems and issues in the management of government programs are explored through: The changing character of public personnel management as affected by citizen participation and representation, community action groups, minority employment, diversity, technology, global issues, merit system administration, economics, constitutional rights, environmental concerns, upward mobility, development crises and problems, labor-management relations, public interest advocacy, decentralization and devaluation of administrative activities, and management information systems. - PA598 INTERNSHIP: Public Administration (3) F/SP This course provides qualified students with the opportunity to gain experience in public administration.

-This course provides qualified students with the opportunity to gain experience in public administration.
 Students are placed in government agencies and related organizations and work under the supervision of a management official.
 Students must consult with the Internship Coordinator prior to enrolling.
-This course is required for all pre-service students.

-PA690 SPECIAL PROJECT (3) Fall/Spring

-Course is open to students admitted to degree candidacy and qualified to do independent study in business, economics or public administration under the direction of a professor in the field.

-PA692 PRACTICUM (3) Fall/Spring The Capstone course is the culminating experience that incorporates applied research and real world application in the field under the guidance of a major professor.
+This course is required for all pre-service students. - PA690 SPECIAL PROJECT (3) F/SP Course is open to students admitted to degree candidacy and qualified to do independent study in business, economics or public administration under the direction of a professor in the field. - PA692 F/SP PRACTICUM (3) The Capstone course is the culminating experience that incorporates applied research and real world application in the field under the guidance of a major professor.
 The Capstone will also serve as the MPA Qualifying Exam.
 This course may only be taken in the student's graduating semester.
-Prerequisite: Consent of MPA Chair.

-PA695 THESIS (6) Fall/Spring

-Thesis provides an opportunity for students to complete a scholarly research project under the supervision of a thesis committee, comprised of a program faculty chairperson and at least two additional members, Students are required to have their thesis proposal approved by their committee prior to enrolling in PY695.
+Prerequisite: Consent of MPA Chair. - PA695 F/SP THESIS (6) Thesis provides an opportunity for students to complete a scholarly research project under the supervision of a thesis committee, comprised of a program faculty chairperson and at least two additional members, Students are required to have their thesis proposal approved by their committee prior to enrolling in PY695.
 Prerequisite: Consent of Advisor.